 Yet they all have abundant Black artifacts in their national records with the customary stupid tales created to explain them.

 In the Americas, Albino media like Wikipedia (which is written by unvetted Albino volunteers), try to discredit this photo, authenticated by the Holton archives, and Getty images, of an Aztec couple.
-By declaring that they were actually "Pin-heads" (sufferers of Micro) from San Salvador.
-The text on the photo debunks their lies.
+By declaring that they were actually "Pin-heads" (sufferers of microcephaly) from San Salvador: See text on photo.

 Revealing the African Presence in Renaissance Europe